 One for the bedroom and one for the kitchen or living room.

-This was the place where usually the wealthy would display their ornaments, porcelain, fancy cutlery and other more expensive items.
+This was the place where the wealthy would display their ornaments, porcelain, fancy cutlery and other more expensive items.

 The sideboard came with its own little cupboards, cabinets and shelves for storing all your dining and kitchen utensils.

-There was also the display cabinets which was perfect for displaying ornaments, sentimental artefacts and more prestige glass and chinaware.
+There was also the display cabinet, which was perfect for displaying ornaments, sentimental artefacts and more prestige glass and chinaware.

 Console tables were perfect in the living room and especially in the hallway where there was not a great need for a large amount of storage.
 They had built-in drawers which were ideal for keeping essential and those close to hand items like keys, hats etc.